timusg/timusg.github.io/_posts/2013-10-15-testing-cookbook-with-docker-and-test-kitchen.markdown

 ## Optimisation
 Containers like openvz and lxc are faster to launch and are very lightweight as compared to virtual box and other VM based backends.

 As compared to open vz, lxc is available on the mainstream linux kernel but managing lxc container with scripts is not an easy task, there are two lxc baced framework available, [vagrant lxc](https://github.com/fgrehm/vagrant-lxc)(vagrant lxc provider) and [docker](https://www.docker.io/) (package and run application as container) which provides good abstraction layer over lxc.

-Test kitchen has a architecture for pluggable virualization backend and it support vagrant, ec2 and recently with [kitchen-docker](https://github.com/portertech/kitchen-docker) plugin, docker can also used as driver.
+ [Test Kitchen](https://github.com/opscode/test-kitchen) has a architecture for pluggable virualization backend and it support vagrant, ec2 and recently with [kitchen-docker](https://github.com/portertech/kitchen-docker) plugin, docker can also used as driver.

 <!--more-->